Electropolishing of Aluminum or SST

 Metal Coating Process Corporation - Charlotte, North Carolina

 Why not get the best of both world's?
-You want the part to lightweight, yet have the appearance as well as the corrosion resistance simililar to stainless steel.
+You want the part to lightweight, yet have the appearance as well as the corrosion resistance similar to stainless steel.
 An alternative process would be to Electroless Nickel Plating the cabinet.
 Properly processed the part will bright, adherent, and have excellent corrosion resistance.
-We have capacities to handle a part of this size and would be happy to discuss this alternative with you.

 David M. Weaver